/ Athens-Clarke County Work Accident Lawyer

 Ensuring that all medical evidence is comprehensive and accurately reflects your condition can significantly bolster your claim.

-If your on-the-job injury leads to a permanent disability, you may be able to receive additional benefits under Georgia law.
-These entitlements are designed to compensate for the lasting impact of your injury on your future employment potential.
+If your workplace injury leads to a lasting condition, you may be eligible for additional benefits under Georgia law.
+These payments are intended to make up for the ongoing effects of your injury on your future employment potential.

 Types of permanent disability benefits: